-- (ii) ensure the effective organization of the internal audit function, with due regard to the professionalism, capacity and competence of the internal audit personnel; - (iii) review and approve the appropriate authority, role, responsibilities, scope, and services (assurance and/or advisory) of the internal audit function in collaboration with the Head of Internal Audit and CEO; - (iv) review and approve the audit plan, frequency, internal audit charter (including the internal audit mandate and the scope and types of internal audit services), expenses and budget annually.
-Any significant change of Internal Audit Charter will be recommended by the AC to the Board for approval; - (v) review and approve the internal audit charter, including taking into considerations of the topics discussed with Head of Internal Audit and CEO; - (vi) ensure that reporting relationships of the internal audit staff do not impeded the exercise of the independent judgement by the internal auditors.
-In particular, internal audit reports should not be subject to the clearance of the Chief Executive Officer or any Executive Director; - (vii) ensure that the internal audit function is independent of activities it audits and that the internal audit function reports directly to the AC; - (viii) ensure the Head of Internal Audit has unrestricted access to and communicates and interacts directly with the AC, including in private meetings without senior management present; - (ix) establish an appropriate mechanism to assess the performance and effectiveness of the internal audit function including technology audit; - (x) receive updates from the Head of Internal Audit about the internal audit function including its performance relative to its plan; - (xi) ensure a quality assurance and improvement program has been established and review the results annually; and - (xii) review with CEO and the Head of Internal Audit to determine whether scope or resource limitations are inappropriate. - (b) The AC should also review the internal audit programme, scope of internal audit procedures and processes, in particular: - (i) any restrictions placed on access by the internal auditors to any of the Company's records, assets, personnel or processes which are relevant to the conduct of audits; - (ii) appropriateness of the risk assessment methodology employed to determine the frequency and scope of audits, having regard to the nature, size and complexity of the Company's operations; - (iii) compliance with internal auditing standards; and - (iv) coordination between internal and external auditors.

-- (c) AC members should ensure that they are adequately informed of, and understand the risks and implications of internal audit findings and recommendations.
+- (ii) ensure the effective organization of the internal audit function, with due regard to the professionalism, capacity and competence of the internal audit personnel; - (iii) review and approve the audit plan, frequency, internal audit charter and budget.
+Any significant change of Internal Audit Charter will be recommended by the AC to the Board for approval; - (iv) ensure that reporting relationships of the internal audit staff do not impeded the exercise of the independent judgement by the internal auditors.
+In particular, internal audit reports should not be subject to the clearance of the Chief Executive Officer or any Executive Director; - (v) ensure that the internal audit function is independent of activities it audits and that the internal audit function reports directly to the AC; and - (vi) establish an appropriate mechanism to assess the performance and effectiveness of the internal audit function including technology audit. - (b) The AC should also review the internal audit programme, scope of internal audit procedures and processes, in particular: - (i) any restrictions placed on access by the internal auditors to any of the Company's records, assets, personnel or processes which are relevant to the conduct of audits; - (ii) appropriateness of the risk assessment methodology employed to determine the frequency and scope of audits, having regard to the nature, size and complexity of the Company's operations; - (iii) compliance with internal auditing standards; and - (iv) coordination between internal and external auditors. - (c) AC members should ensure that they are adequately informed of, and understand the risks and implications of internal audit findings and recommendations.
 The AC should pay particular attention to internal audit assessments of: - (i) compliance with Company's policies, relevant laws and regulatory requirements; - (ii) effectiveness of internal controls in critical areas of operations (e.g. accounting, underwriting, claims, investment, derivatives and information technology management); and - (iii) management's responsiveness to and corrective actions taken in respect of, internal audit findings and recommendations. - (d) The AC should review key audit reports and ensure that the management is taking necessary corrective actions in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements, policies and other problems identified by internal audit and other control functions.
 The AC should take note of any significant disagreement between the internal auditor and management irrespective of whether they have been resolved in order to identify any impact this may have on the audit process or findings.